Roy Moore sexual assault allegations condemned by growing number of Republicans

 Rep. Paul Ryan

-House Speaker Paul Ryan, R-Wis., said if the allegations are true, they would disqualify Moore from the special election in December.
+House Speaker Paul Ryan, R-Wis., said if the allegations are true, they would disqualify Moore from the special election.

 “These allegations are disqualifying if true.
 Anyone who would do this to a child has no place in public office, let alone the United States Senate,” Ryan said in a statement.